-Microsoft Edge has become one of the top web browsers since it was released in 2015 together with Windows 10.
-One thing is for sure, Microsoft Edge is nothing like the Edge that we used to know.
+Microsoft Edge has become one of the top web browsers since it was released in 2015, together with Windows 10.
+One thing is for sure, Microsoft Edge is nothing like the Edge we used to know.
 This new version of Microsoft’s browser can rival browsers like Google Chrome.

-In our article today, we will take a look at some of the best fixes for the Microsoft Edge “INET_E_RESOURCE_NOT_FOUND” error.
+Today’s article will look at the best fixes for the Microsoft Edge “INET_E_RESOURCE_NOT_FOUND” error.

 Automatically Repair Windows Errors

 - Your machine is currently running Windows 10